Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences: the first states the purpose, and the second provides essential follow-up steps.
-Every sentence adds value with no redundancy.
+The description is extremely concise, consisting of just two sentences.
+The first states the purpose, and the second provides critical follow-up instructions.
+Every word earns its place with no redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.